 Even if you’re tight on square footage, composting is still feasible.
 Here are a few common ways to compost in apartments or in places with little to no outdoor space.

 Countertop composting is common among apartment-dwelling urbanites, given that it’s compact, easy, and effective.
-All that’s required is a small bin, like this one from Utopia Kitchen or Package Free Shop.
-Both are stainless steel and come with charcoal filters, which eliminate unpleasant odors.
+All that’s required is a small bin, like this one from Utopia Kitchen or Bamboozle.
+Both are made out of high quality materials to last a lifetime and come with charcoal filters, which eliminates unpleasant odors.

 Once your container is full, you’ll want to add it to a compost pile in your garden, balcony, or, if you don’t have outdoor space, someplace that accepts compost.
 Check in your area if there are any community gardens or local farmers that could use some.
 You can also use this map to find out where compost is accepted across the country!